New protection for tenants

 The Coronavirus (Scotland) Act 2020 is an emergency law to protect renters in Scotland during coronavirus.

-The law protects tenants from eviction for up to 6 months, where a landlord issues a notice on or after 7 April 2020.
+The law protects tenants from eviction, where a landlord issues a notice on or after 7 April 2020.

 If you're experiencing financial difficulties as a result of coronavirus

 If you are able to pay rent as normal you must continue to do so.
 If you are unable to pay the full amount, you should pay as much of your rent as you can.

 You may be able to get financial support, such as:

 - help from a local council through the Scottish Welfare Fund